-I am a Lecturer in the College of Business at James Madison University, where I have taught introductory courses in both Microeconomics and Macroeconomics, as well as upper-level electives in History of Economic Thought and Economics and Ethics.
-I am excited to be teaching Political Economy in the Fall of 2018.
+I am a Lecturer in the College of Business at James Madison University, where I have taught introductory courses in both Microeconomics and Macroeconomics, as well as upper-level electives in History of Economic Thought, Political Economy, and Economics and Ethics.
 I received my Ph.D. in Economics from George Mason University in 2016, with fields in Political Economy and History of Economic Thought.
 I also teach special sections of Introductory Macroeconomics to JMU's international students in the International Study Group program.
 I wrote my dissertation under Daniel Klein on Adam Smith's theory of property.
-I live in Harrisonburg, VA with my wife, Emily, our children, John-Paul and Virginia, and our dog, Ollie.
+I live in Harrisonburg, VA with my wife, Emily, our children, John-Paul and Virginia, and our dog, Oliver.

 My work on property theory has been published in the Journal of Scottish Philosophy, Econ Journal Watch, and The Independent Review.
 I focus on historical and conceptual approaches to ownership and argue that our modern perspective - relying on the "bundle of rights" metaphor - understates exclusivity as the primary attribute of property.
 I build on the work of Thomas Merrill, Henry Smith, Eric Claeys, and other legal scholars who have been writing on this question from a legal perspective in recent decades.
 I also look at the divergence between how specialists and laypeople think about ownership and argue that the gap is problematic for economists trying to quantify the value of property.
 In addition to this work, I have listed a few other areas of interest and research below.